IgrikXD/WSPR-beacon/README.md

 # wspr-beacon

-Small hardware device for transmitting WSPR messages.
+A small hardware device for WSPR message transmission based on the SI5351 IC and GPS transmission time synchronization

 The project has a [schematic](./Schematics) and [GERBER](./Gerbers) files for making a PCB of the finished device based on SMD components and installation in an aluminum case with dimensions 80 x 50 x 20 mm.
 Based on the submitted files, you can order PCB manufacturing at the factory ([PCBWay], [JLCPCB]).
 The device has a built-in TCXO to eliminate frequency drift of SI5351, built-in GPS module for operation with active GPS antennas and a simple amplifier based on a single BS170 transistor.